 How do they go from zero to dominant in 5 years?
 They invest heavily, but more importantly, they are matching their product features perfectly to customer need.
 The feedback loop from customer requirements to availability of important features shows in all other Microsoft Cloud offerings as well.
-Cloud applications like D365, and all of the Azure infrastructure service such as Synapse and Azure AI are benefitting from Microsoft’s speedy R&D efforts as well.
+Cloud applications like D365 F&SCM, and all of the Azure infrastructure service such as Synapse and Azure AI are benefitting from Microsoft’s speedy R&D efforts as well.

 Power BI is second to none as an enterprise analytics tool

 Gartner considers Power BI to be, by far, the leading business intelligence tool.